luije87/documentation/api.rst

 work_study_eligible:           (Boolean) Pass true if this student is eligible for work study jobs
 is_public:                     (Boolean) Pass false if this student's profile should not be viewable by approved employers
 mentor_information_attributes: (Hash) A nested hash containing mentor-specific attributes.
-See below table for possible values.
+See below table for possible values. campus_name                    The name of the campus the student is at.
+Must be one of the campuses set up in your settings.
 ============================== ==================================================================

 **Mentor information params**